sourcegraph/careers/job-descriptions/software-engineer-security.md

 ## Nice-to-haves

-- Published blog posts and/or tech talks about your work.
 - Experience working on high-performing teams, preferably tech startups.
 - Experience improving the security posture of a small team, and helping that team carry the baton themselves.
-- Experience working in an ops environment.
+- Published blog posts and/or tech talks about your work.

 ## Learn more about us